-43. Project Income
+42. Project Income

 Any funds generated as a direct result of DCJS grant-funded projects are deemed project income.
 Project income must be reported to DCJS.
 Examples of project income might include service fees; client fees; usage or rental fees; sales of materials; and income received from sale of seized and forfeited assets (cash, personal or real property included).
+Project income may only be used for allowable program costs and must be spent prior to draw downs.
+See 2 C.F.R. § 200.305(b)(5).

-44. Required Reports
+43. Required Reports

 The subgrantee agrees to submit, on or before scheduled due dates, such reports as required by DCJS.
-This includes filing required reports using the online On-line Grants Management Information System (OGMS).
+This includes filing required reports on grant funded activities using the On-line Grant Management Information System (OGMS).
 Failure to submit reports by the deadline dates may result in delay for reimbursement requests and/or cancellation of the subaward.
+Prior to submission, personally identifiable information (PII) must be redacted from all financial and programmatic reporting.

-45. Delegation of Responsibility
+44. Delegation of Responsibility